About

 In 2015, I co-founded dotsandplanes with partner-in-crime Joost Vanhecke.
 Our curated inspiration tours took architects and design professionals to hidden gems in Belgium and international destinations such as Copenhagen, Zürich, Basel, Tallinn and Graz.

-From 2019 to 2024, I spent five amazing years working for PSLab - the Beirut-based lighting specialists - at their beautiful hub in Antwerp.
-I got the chance to work with top interior designers & architects, to introduce them to PSLab’s philosophy and to develop personalised lighting projects.
+In 2019, I joined PSLab - the Beirut-based lighting specialists - at their beautiful studio in Antwerp.
+I got the chance to work with top interior designers & architects, to introduce them to PSLab’s philosophy and develop personalised lighting projects.
+Since 2025, I help PSLab on a freelance basis with community building and events.

 Throughout the years, I have continuously been writing editorial as well as copy in Dutch and English within the field of design, interiors and architecture.
 You can find a selection of my work on this site.